Santiago Godoy

-Santiago Leandro Godoy (born 4 February 2001) is an Argentine professional footballer who plays as a forward for Portuguese club Torreense, on loan from Racing Club.
+Santiago Leandro Godoy (born 4 February 2001) is an Argentine professional footballer who plays as a forward for Bulgarian First League club CSKA Sofia.

 Career

 Godoy started out with Boca Juniors, before heading to Berazategui in 2015.
 In 2018, Racing Club signed Godoy; he scored thirty-two goals in his final season with Berazategui's academy.
 Towards the back end of 2020, Godoy moved into first-team football under manager Sebastián Beccacece.
 He was selected as a substitute for a Copa Libertadores match away to Alianza Lima on 23 September, though wouldn't come on as the club won with two late goals.
 His senior debut did subsequently arrive on 1 November at home in the Copa de la Liga Profesional against Atlético Tucumán; he was subbed on at half-time of an eventual 4–1 defeat.

 On 6 January 2022, Godoy was loaned out to Primera Nacional club Chacarita Juniors until the end of 2022.

 On 12 January 2023, Godoy moved on a new loan to Torreense in Portugal.

+In July 2023, he was announced as a new signing of Bulgarian team Beroe.
+Godoy finished the 2024-2025 season as the top goalscorer in the league, having netted 18 times.